Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

 # Architecture style vs pattern

 ![image](https://user-images.githubusercontent.com/4239376/221378280-11755114-81b2-4bc8-8542-ff368b353e50.png)
-Pattern consists of 3 parts - Problem, Context, and Solution.
-Patterns tells more about context in which Solution appeared.
+* Pattern consists of 3 parts - Problem, Context, and Solution.
+* Patterns tells more about context in which Solution appeared.
 On the other hand style is about Solution, it well describes what exactly was selected, without detailed explanation "why".
 (Leonard Bass)
+* Style is higher level of abstraction, style can demonstrate elements and their relations
+* Pattern shows exact way of "how to achieve that using exact way".
+Details: https://www.geeksforgeeks.org/difference-between-architectural-style-architectural-patterns-and-design-patterns/

 # Architecture Influence Cycle